maptiler/manual/usage.rst

 Hybrid tile format
 ----------

 MapTiler allows rendering into a hybrid tile format, so that transparent tiles are using transparent format (such as PNG) and tiles without any transparency at all are saved into a different format (such as JPEG).
-For aerial photos overlays or other datasets this can mean significant saving of the storage, but the client application and hosting service must be able to handle this case.
+For aerial photos overlays or other datasets this can mean significant saving of the storage.
+Generated files are without file extensions, which simplify generated OpenLayers viewer.

 Example of usage: ::